 On MacOS Monterey & Earlier

 1→ Go to the Apple Logo from the top Mac menu > System Preferences.

 3→ Select from option box, Menu Bar size “Large” and “Default“.

-After changed resolution, if the image can’t appear you can go for the no pictures after changed resolution.
-Would you like the default resolution which is given by Apple?
-If no then write us why the resolution you want to change for.
-As well you can get up to after set manual resolution in your Mac and then leaves your reply on how to see this tip on adjusting screen resolution on Mac OS X.
+After changing resolution, if the image can’t appear, you can go for the no pictures after changed resolution.
+Would you like the default resolution that Apple gives?
+If not, then write us why the resolution you want to change for.
+You can also get up to after setting manual resolution in your Mac and then leave your reply on how to see this tip on adjusting screen resolution on Mac OS X.